 Zipps Liquor is proud to be your favorite local liquor store in Center, TX.
 We provide rural communities with 10 to 30% lower prices, 4.7/5 star service, and 3 to 4 times the inventory of your favorite beers, wines, and spirits than your average neighborhood liquor store.

 Come visit our liquor store in Center, TX today!

-Center is a city in Shelby County, Texas.
-The center is situated near the city of Brady, in McCulloch County.
+Center is a city in Shelby County, Texas, near the city of Brady, in McCulloch County.
 Center is 17 miles (27 km) from the border with Louisiana.
 The county seat is in Collierville, which is 118 miles (190 kilometers) north of Beaumont at the center of Shelby County.
-The city’s total area is 6.2 square miles (16 km2), of which 6.2 square miles (16 km2) is land and 0.16% is water, as determined by the United States Census Bureau.
+The city’s total area is 6.2 square miles (16 km2), of which 6.2 square miles (16 km2) is land, and 0.16% is water, as determined by the United States Census Bureau.

 Center has a humid subtropical climate with an average high of 89 degrees in summer; overnight lows fall to around 60 degrees in July to August afternoons.
 The coldest temperatures are experienced shortly before sunrise or shortly after sunset during winter months when clear skies allow radiation loss.
 Center has practically no precipitation throughout the year due to its relative distance from the Gulf of Mexico and the higher elevations of West Texas, except for rare hurricane remnants that manage to reach the region.
-Snow can fall on the city, however snowfall is typically light with an average of 0.5 inches (1 cm) per year.
+Snow can fall in the city.
+However, snowfall is typically light, with an average of 0.5 inches (1 cm) per year.

 On April 6, 1848, a post office was established here.
 The name “Center” was attached to the place after a lawsuit filed by John R. Thompson and Thomas C. Burch in 1867 over a disputed plot of land.
 White cottage was the original name of the settlement, which subsequently became known as Center City.